EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Additional experiments and ablation results

 \subsection{Further ablation on EMAG hyperparameters}

 In Table~\ref{tab:Adaptive_layer_selection_ablation_supp}, the adaptive layer selection strategy yields more balanced performance across PRDC metrics, FID, and HPS.
 This suggests that adaptive selection navigates the trade-off more effectively than either using a single fixed layer or applying EMAG to all layers simultaneously.
+We additionally ablate all SD3 transformer layers for completeness; the results are reported in Table~\ref{tab:Adaptive_layer_selection_ablation_supp2}.
+We observe that the middle layers (L6–L8) provide a favorable trade-off between FID and HPS, reinforcing the design choice discussed in \cite{ifriqi2025entropy}.
+The adaptive layer selection further improves this balance by dynamically selecting a single layer from the L6–L8 range during guidance.

 We further analyze the behaviour of EMAG with respect to PRDC metrics on SD3-Medium in Figures~\ref{fig:emag_guidance_scale_ablation_supp} and~\ref{fig:emag_scale_ablation_supp}, which we use to select a balanced combination of guidance and EMAG scales.
-While Figure~\ref{fig:emag_guidance_scale_ablation_supp} examines the effect of varying the guidance scale, whereas Figure~\ref{fig:emag_scale_ablation_supp} varies the EMAG scale; both studies are evaluated on 1{,}000 generated samples.
+While Fig.~\ref{fig:emag_guidance_scale_ablation_supp} examines the effect of varying the guidance scale, whereas Fig.~\ref{fig:emag_scale_ablation_supp} varies the EMAG scale; both studies are evaluated on 1{,}000 generated samples.

-We also provide qualitative example for SD3 in Figure~\ref{fig: section_D_ablation_scale_sd3}, where we analyse the joint impact of guidance scale and EMAG scale on the generated samples.
+We also provide qualitative example for SD3 in Fig.~\ref{fig: section_D_ablation_scale_sd3}, where we analyse the joint impact of guidance scale and EMAG scale on the generated samples.
 At very high EMAG scales, we observe overexposure and oversharpening artifacts, whereas smaller EMAG scales remain stable even under large guidance scales.
 In the medium EMAG regime, EMAG effectively refines background structure and fine details while preserving the overall composition.

-Similarly, Figure~\ref{fig: section_D_ablation_scale_dit} illustrates the effect of varying the EMAG scale for a fixed guidance scale of 1.5 on DiT-XL/2 at 512$\times$512 resolution.
+Similarly, Fig.~\ref{fig: section_D_ablation_scale_dit} illustrates the effect of varying the EMAG scale for a fixed guidance scale of 1.5 on DiT-XL/2 at 512$\times$512 resolution.
 We again find that excessively large EMAG scales lead to overexposed, overly sharpened generations, while medium EMAG scales provide the most visually appealing trade-off, yielding subtle refinements (e.g., in background texture and small object details) without destabilising the base sample.
 For completeness, we summarise the EMAG hyperparameters and layer ranges used across different tasks and architectures in Table~\ref{tab:emag_hparams}.